Lemon Tree Hotels

 Lemon Tree Hotels is an Indian hotel chain.
-It owns and operates 100 hotels with a total of 9700 rooms in 64 cities across India.
+It owns and operates 130+ hotels, 11,700+ rooms and 80+ cities.

 According to the Horwath Report, Lemon Tree Hotels is India's largest hotel chain in the mid-priced hotel sector as of 30 June 2017.

 History

 Lemon Tree Hotels was founded in 2002 by Patu Keswani.
 It opened its first hotel with 49 rooms in May 2004.

-In 2019, the company acquired Berggruen Hotels Private Limited for an enterprise value of ₹ 605 crores.
+In 2019, the company acquired Berggruen Hotels Private Limited for an enterprise value of ₹ 600 crores.
 At the time of acquisition, Berggruen Hotels owned 936 rooms and managed 975 rooms under the "Keys" brand in 21 cities across India.

-Lemon Tree Hotels went public and was listed on the National Stock Exchange of India on 9 April 2018.
+Lemon Tree Hotels Limited went public and was listed on the National Stock Exchange of India and Bombay Stock Exchange on 9 April 2018.